KevinJones/komma-games-quartz/content/Game Recs/Mr. Do!.md

 Release Date:: 1982-10-01
 Hours:: 0.1

 *Mr. Do* is one of those games that's easier to show than describe.
-Like [Dig Dug](gamerecs/Dig%20Dug.md), you dig through soil while avoiding enemies, collecting cherries and strategically dislodging heavy apples to flatten your pursuers.
+Like [[Dig Dug]], you dig through soil while avoiding enemies, collecting cherries and strategically dislodging heavy apples to flatten your pursuers.